evanwill/_drafts/_notes/xml-xslt.md

 See [Nokogiri stylesheet docs](https://nokogiri.org/rdoc/Nokogiri/XSLT/Stylesheet.html).

 Alternatively, rather than writing/applying an XSL, I have found it easier to just parse values out of the XML using selectors, then write the new document using Ruby instead.

+In fact, I think I will do my best to avoid XML if possible...